hardwario/bc-website/content/doc/basics/quick-tutorial.en.md

 We need to pair the **gateway** with the remote **node**.
 In case you are using **Core Module** as a **gateway** you can start the pairing by long press of the `B` button.
 Then the red LED will start blinking.

-USB Dongle do not have pairing button and the pairing process needs to be started by a MQTT message.
+Radio Dongle do not have pairing button and the pairing process needs to be started by a MQTT message.
 The same works also for the **Core Module** in case you cannot physically press the `B` button.

-For **USB Dongle** or **Core Module** you need to send start pairing MQTT message with console command or by using the flow in the **Node-RED** which sends the pairing start message.
+For **Radio Dongle** or **Core Module** you need to send start pairing MQTT message with console command or by using the flow in the **Node-RED** which sends the pairing start message.

 {{< note "info" >}}
 You can [**import Node-RED pairing flows**](https://github.com/bigclownlabs/bch-gateway/blob/master/README.md#node-red-buttons) which send pairing and many more commands just by clicking the mouse.